Disaster Assistance for Severe Storms, Drought and Wildfire Recovery

 Livestock Indemnity Program (LIP)

-Producers who experience livestock deaths in excess of normal mortality due to wildfires may be eligible for the Livestock Indemnity Program (LIP).
+Producers who experience livestock deaths in excess of normal mortality due to severe storms and wildfires may be eligible for the Livestock Indemnity Program (LIP).
 To participate in LIP, producers will be required to provide verifiable documentation of death losses resulting from an eligible adverse weather event and must submit a notice of loss to their local FSA office within 30 calendar days of when the loss of livestock is apparent.

 Emergency Assistance for Livestock, Honeybees, and Farm-Raised Fish Program (ELAP)